-The employee may choose to have these absences charged against his/her accumulated sick leave balance or, as an alternative, may choose to have up to two of the three days processed as follows.
-The leave will be made up at a time mutually agreed upon by the employee and the principal/supervisor.
-The employee may choose to have these absences charged against his or her accumulated sick leave balance or as an alternative, may choose to have two of the three days processed as follows:
+The employee may choose to have these absences charged against his or her accumulated sick leave balance or as an alternative, may choose to have two of the three days processed as make-up duty as follows:

 - Make-up duty will be performed at the school or other work location during hours when the building is normally open.
 Such duty may NOT be served at home. - 2.
 The amount of time taken for religious leave will be made up by working a minimum of an additional one-half hour per day. - 3.
 The make-up schedule will be completed within forty-five (45) work days after the leave or by the end of the school year if fewer than forty-five (45) work days remain.
 When the hours are made up, a memorandum record will be completed by the principal/supervisor, signed by the employee and filed for reference.